hump-coder/winhamp/README.md

 - Media controls: play/pause/stop, previous/next track, toggle, volume up/down, set volume.
 - Availability tracking using the bridge's availability topic.
 - Device metadata for easy identification in Home Assistant.

-Ensure that Home Assistant's MQTT integration is configured and connected to the same broker as the Winamp bridge.